upstox/upstox-python/README.md

 ```

-To run it in the background
+To run it in the background, please ensure that your program doesn't exit.
+Here's an example of
 ```python
 u.start_websocket (True)
 condition = threading.Condition()